-Programs must administer all assessments used to determine EFL gain in-person.
+Programs must administer approved assessments to determine EFL gain.
 This applies to both face-to-face and distance education learners.

 Test Security

 Test security is an essential component of standardized testing.
 Test booklets, self-scoring answer sheets, answer keys, and all other testing materials must be maintained in a secure area.